mautic/user-documentation/docs/configuration/settings.rst

 Default frequency rule
 ======================

 * **Do not contact more than <number> each <period>** - This limits the number of Marketing Messages a Contact receives in a certain period of time day, week, month.
-Transactional messages don’t count towards this limit.
+Transactional messages don't count towards this limit.
 You can adjust this at the individual Contact level, either manually or by Preference Center setting.

 .. note::